Top 3 Best Intel Core i9 Laptop 12th Gen

 |8.
 MSI P65 Creator||32GB||Intel Core i9-9880H|

 Planned to be both gaming and work devices, you’ll see not only specifications but features that make the most of the beast that controls the whole laptop’s function.

-And since some laptop models have personalized budget and customer preference-based setups, we’re using the highest level of the line options to give you a preview at how much you can extend your budget to reap the full benefits of owning a laptop with powerful intel core i9 CPU.
+And since some laptop models have personalized budgets and customer preference-based setups, we’re using the highest level of the line options to give you a preview of how much you can extend your budget to reap the full benefits of owning a laptop with a powerful Intel Core i9 Processor CPU.